 Some recently publicized lawsuits allege that J & J’s talc powder is contaminated with asbestos, which is a proven cancer-causing agent.
 Recent cases include a $117 million verdict for a New Jersey man who said he got mesothelioma (cancer affecting the lining of the lungs) after inhaling J & J’s talcum powder.
 Another California woman’s $25.75 million award came in response to her allegations that asbestos in talcum powder contributed to her mesothelioma.

 Plaintiffs in these and the other cases claim that J & J has covered up evidence of inherent danger in their products and should put warning labels in place or discontinue distribution.
 The company continues to deny any toxicity in J & J baby powder and vows to appeal all unfavorable verdicts.

 Convincing evidence that elicits sympathy for an injured plaintiff will often lead to jaw-dropping verdict awards, and punitive verdicts seem to be growing every year.
 In a recent blog, we wrote about a Georgia case where jurors handed down a $1 billion verdict for a criminal attack by an apartment building security guard.
 This personal injury case also involved employment law issues of negligent hiring, training and supervision.

 As always, if you are the victim of negligence or legal wrongdoing, don’t hesitate to seek justice.
-Contact Feldman Williams for a complimentary case assessment.
+Contact Feldman Legal Group for a complimentary case assessment.